Frequently asked questions (FAQs)

 We continue to closely follow all government guidance, including the latest infection prevention and control measures for care settings.
 We are being extra vigilant around people’s health needs and overall wellbeing whilst the restrictions are in place.
 We have extensive measures in place to limit transmission of the virus: all our staff are regularly tested for COVID-19, have undertaken infection prevention training and wear PPE as well as following social distancing measures.

 Are staff and people we support being regularly tested?

-Yes, all our care home residents and staff are being regularly tested in accordance with the governments testing programme.
-The government have advised that their regular testing programme may soon be extended to include supported living services too.
+Yes, all our care home residents and staff are being regularly tested in accordance with the governments testing programme and regular testing has recently been extended to include supported living services too.

 Can transitions/ admissions still take place during the pandemic?

 Yes, where this can be done in line with all government guidance.
 We have continued to admit people safely into our homes and supported living services, as well as facilitated care within the home support in recent months.
-You can read about how we support people to make a smooth transition into their new home here.
+Visit our news area to read about how we have supported people to make a smooth transition into their new home or care and support service.

 Are visitors allowed in care homes/ services?

-Facilitating visits where possible into care settings is essential for the wellbeing of the people we support but this can only be undertaken in line with guidance from the government and, in England, the local Director of Public Health.
+Facilitating visits where possible into care settings is essential for the wellbeing of the people we support but this can only be undertaken in line with guidance from the government and, in England and Scotland, the local Director of Public Health.
 For more information, please visit our page on visiting arrangements during COVID-19.
 During the current national lockdowns, only essential indoor visits are permitted but window and garden visits may be possible in England and Scotland.